bostonopen/bostonopen.github.io/index.md

 layout: default
 ---

+When should we meet in December?
+Cast your vote in [our poll](https://osdc.zulipchat.com/#narrow/stream/406743-boston/topic/2023-12.20meetup/near/401880048)!

+(We'll update the info below soon.)

 Hello!
 Details on next open source meetup:

 - When: Sunday, November 12, 2023 at 5pm ([Google Calendar][])